 As you can see, more than one University offers Civil Engineering.
 This means the cut-off mark for Civil Engineering will vary.
 However, from aggregate, the cut off mark is 200.
 You can still gain admission if you score between 180-190 upward but you do not stand a chance with those who had scored higher.

 Civil Engineering is how many years course and under which faculty?

 Depending on your mode of entry, Civil Engineering is a three to four years course in Nigeria.
-According to JAMB, Civil Engineering is under Faculty of Agriculture but may be under a different faculty in some universities.
+According to JAMB, Civil Engineering is under the Faculty of Engineering but may also be under a different faculty in some universities.

 Can a commercial or art student study Civil Engineering?

 No!
 Civil Engineering is a pure science course and not suitable for commercial or art students.
 But if you have the required subject combination in your O level result, you can go for it if that is the course you desire to study.
 If you’re still in secondary school, you may find it difficult to change subjects during WAEC registration because your schools may go against it.
 The alternative way to write the required subjects combination for Civil Engineering is through GCE

 - Chukwuemeka Odumegwu Ojukwu University, Uli accepts a pass in English Language.

 - Federal University of Technology, Owerri (FUTO), University of Agriculture, Makurdi and Federal University of Agriculture, Abeokuta (FUNAAB) same as in Agricultural Engineering.